This feature is part of The Academy Way

 During Liebherr’s brief tenure, he sanctioned over £3 million in transfer fees as 13 players were brought in, including current team captain José Fonte for £1.2 million, much more than most clubs in the third tier.
 He was a forward-thinking owner, however, who realised that throwing money at the first team alone was not the answer.
 Crucially, he realised that a ‘bottom up’ philosophy was the only way to bring long-term stability and renew the bond between supporters and players.
 In April 2010, he appointed the FA’s former Technical Director Les Reed as Head of Football Development and Support, a role that would have been an anathema to English clubs a decade earlier.

-“Part of our philosophy is to make sure we never lose sight of the fact that we already have very, very good players already in the building,” said Reed last year at the Global Sportstec Innovation Conference.
+“Part of our philosophy is to make sure we never lose sight of the fact that we already have very, very good players already in the building,” said Reed in 2015 at the Global Sportstec Innovation Conference.
 “If we give them the right pathway and develop them properly, they’ve got a chance to blossom and come through.”

 He frequently talks of pathways and education when discussing his incarnation of the philosophy of the club, highlighted by the rebranding of the Southampton Football Club training ground as the Staplewood Campus.
 “It is an environment of elite development that takes youngsters on a journey through to Premier League football.
 We treat it more like a university than simply a facility; it’s about the people in them.”